Floydlang/floyd/Docs/Floyd script reference.md

 True-deep is a Floyd term that means that all values and sub-values are always considered in operations in any type of nesting of structs and values and collections.
 This includes equality checks or assignment, for example.

 The order of the members inside the struct (or collection) is important for sorting since those are done member by member from top to bottom.

+# ENCODING

+Floyd script files are always utf-8 files with no BOM.

 # VALUES, VARIABLES AND CONSTANTS